 Charles Lewis Blood was born near Boston in 1835, the son of an upper middle-class farmer/timber baron.
 C.L. maintained that both he and his father were doctors, although his father wasn’t and neither was he; contemporaneous newspaper accounts meticulously refer to him as “Dr.” C.L.
 Blood—quotes included.
 That is about all that is known of his life prior to hanging out his shingle in Boston around 1865.
 In fact, perhaps the most salient feature of Blood’s biography—secondary to and probably related to his long career in the defrauding arts—is his almost ghostlike presence in historical accounts, except in those cases where he screwed up enough to anger the local constabulary.

-Oxygenized air was a success.
+Oxygenized air was a financial, if not medical, success.
 Blood advertised extravagantly, sometimes taking out entire pages of ads in the local paper.
 Business boomed and Blood soon moved into an opulently appointed clinic where he saw a steady stream of patients—or perhaps some were paid shills meant to give the appearance of a bustling establishment; it’s hard to tell.
 In addition to his patient load, Blood also sold the rights to administer oxygenized air to other physicians.
-By all accounts, he was making a tidy profit, helped along by a $4500 capital investment from a man Whitney Cummings, who, of course, never saw any of his money again and died a year later supposedly in poverty.
+By all accounts, he was making a tidy profit, helped along by a $4500 capital investment from a man named Whitney Cummings, who, of course, never saw any of his money again and died a year later supposedly in poverty.

 Then, in late 1866, a fellow physician named Jerome Harris fired a shot across Blood’s bow.
 In a bravura marketing gambit, Harris began offering the following treatment: superoxygenized air.
 This reminds me of a business plan I have: there’s a place near me called Lamps Ltd, and I intend to open a shop next door called Lamps Unlimited.
-Show me where I’m wrong.
 QED.
 Blood’s talents as a quack-slash-grifter are called into question by his inability to foresee Harris’s maneuver, and it would seem that he took the affront personally.

 Sometime in early 1867, Harris administered a superoxygenized air treatment to a man named Carvill.
 Carvill began to foam at the mouth and roll on the floor, apparently gripped in an epileptic fit for nearly an hour before recovering enough to be sent home by the doctor.
 Once there, Carvill called for the assistance of his primary physician: C.L.
 Blood.
 Blood ensured that local papers were afforded every grisly detail of Carvill’s supposed poisoning by the superoxygenized air, and his rapid and complete recovery at the hand’s of Blood’s treatments.
 Carvill, with a mysteriously large bankroll, sued Harris, who left town.
 Blood’s business then “continued in high feather.”
 The extortion scheme was presumably cooked up after the initial plan—offering “oxygenized air times infinity”—didn’t work, and it would not be Blood’s last foray into extralegal means of persuasion.

 Blood then entered a mysterious decade-plus in which his various machinations are not entirely known.
 He definitely sold his medical practice in Boston for $3,000 (and was later sued by the purchaser as the tinctures and tonics were worthless).
 He definitely was seen being extradited from Boston (or to Boston from New York?
 Again, unclear) by US Marshals, apparently for charges related to selling patent medicines without the appropriate tax stamp, and although at least one report suggests he was held on $50,000 bail for this, he was apparently never convicted and vanished.
-He apparently moved from city to city under an alias: “his reputation is not always credited to the name of Blood, but is distributed among a variety of names and over a large share of the prominent cities of the country.”
+He moved from city to city under an alias: “his reputation is not always credited to the name of Blood, but is distributed among a variety of names and over a large share of the prominent cities of the country.”
 Whatever he was doing, it was definitely unwholesome.

 In 1880, Blood self-published a book/cyclopedia called A Century of Life, Health, and Happiness; or A Gold Mine of Information.
 The title page lists it as “A FIVE DOLLAR BOOK FOR ONE DOLLAR” whereas the preface suggest it is “in every respect such a book as publishers usually place at three dollars,” which has to be some kind of a record for contradicting yourself but also tells me it was a great deal.